History of the Chicago Cubs: Fall of 1969

 In 1969, the Cubs started out 11–1, building a substantial lead in the newly created National League East.
 Chicago surged through the All-Star break, led by the quartet of eventual Hall of Famers in Banks, Jenkins, Santo, and Williams.
 Jenkins ultimately won 21 games, Bill Hands was also a 20-game winner, and Ken Holtzman won 17, which included a no-hitter on August 19.
 Chicago led the division by 8 1/2 games over St. Louis and by 9 1/2 games over the New York Mets in late August, but the Cubs wilted under pressure, losing key games to the Mets, and finished at 92–70, eight games out of first.
-Many superstitious fans attribute this collapse to an incident at Shea Stadium on September 9, when a fan released a black cat onto the field, thereby further cursing the club.
+Many superstitious fans attribute this collapse to an incident at Shea Stadium on September 9, when a fan released a black cat onto the field where it walked towards Santo, who was on deck, and the rest of the Cubs bench, thereby further cursing the club.
 Others have stated the sheer number of day games that the Cubs had to play contributed to the disaster.
 Chicago, being near Lake Michigan, boasts summers which are quite humid (85–90 F on average), and playing in this heat day after day might have taken its toll.
 From August 14 through the end of the season, the Mets, who played mostly night games, had an amazing 38–11 record, finishing with 100 wins while the second place Cubs slumped in September, going only 8–17.